rrlopez/doc-editor/README.md

 pnpm run seed
 ```

 When prompted, enter `y` to confirm.
-This seeds the `examples` folder by default.
+This seeds from the `examples` folder by default.

 ### 6. Run the dev server